4d/docs/website/translated_docs/fr/API/FileClass.md

 The `.setAppInfo()` function <!-- REF #FileClass.setAppInfo().Summary -->writes the *info* properties as information contents of a **.exe** or **.plist** file<!-- END REF -->.

 The function must be used with an existing .exe or .plist file.
-If the file does not exist on disk or is not a valid .exe or .plist file, the function does nothing (no error is generated).
+The function must be used with an existing .exe or .plist file.

 > The function only supports .plist files in xml format (text-based).
 An error is returned if it is used with a .plist file in binary format.